 Anyway, it turns out that the aliens have sent us schematics for building a transportation machine that will allow someone from Earth to visit that planet orbiting Vega.
 After a lot of paranoid politics and neo-luddite terrorism, Ellie gets to go.
 She zips through a wormhole and ends up in a world based on what is in her mind, memories of a beach in Pensacola and of her father.
 The alien who has taken on the image of her father explains everything to her, how lots of civilizations from different planets have interacted this way.
 Ellie wants to know why more people from Earth can’t see what she’s seen.
 The alien answers, “This is the way it’s been done for billions of years.”

-In other words, this advanced civilization does not ask why things have to be this way, even though the original civilization that set things up has long since disappeared, and so Ellie shouldn’t ask why either.
-Does that not smack of the same sort of answer people give when they defend some feature of their religion they cannot justify?
-This is just one of the ways in which a connection is being established between the aliens and religion.
-We are not supposed to question the ways of God, and we are not supposed to question the ways of the aliens.
+In other words, this advanced civilization does not ask why things have to be this way, and so Ellie shouldn’t ask why either.
+We are not supposed to question the ways of the aliens just as we are not supposed to question the ways of God.

-Now Ellie is in the position of someone who believes in God but cannot prove it.
-And now we know why the aliens demanded that just one person go on that trip to Vega instead of the Vegans coming to Earth.
-In that case, everyone would have seen the aliens on television.
+Now we know why this movie has the aliens demanding that just one person go on that trip to Vega instead of having the Vegans come to Earth.
+It puts Ellie in the same position as someone who believes in God but cannot prove it.
+Had the Vegans come to Earth, everyone would have seen them on television.
 There would have been no doubt as to their existence.
-But this way, the aliens recapitulate the objection that Ellie had earlier, that God did not leave proof of his existence.
+But this way, the aliens leave no proof of their existence just as God has left no proof of his.
 So all the objections earlier enunciated by Ellie about God are turned against her with respect to the aliens.
 Ellie’s response to these objections harks back to the mystical experience Palmer had while stargazing, almost a beatific vision.

-For those of you who are inclined to infuse the existence aliens from other planets with religious significance, this movie is for you.
-For those of you who have no need of religion, this movie will make you feel like an alien from another planet.
+For those who are inclined to infuse the existence of aliens from other planets with religious significance, this movie is for them.
+For those who have no need of religion, this movie will make them feel like an alien from another planet.